Aetherinox/csf-firewall/docs/docs/install/download.md

 ## :aetherx-axj-bell:{ .icon-tldr } Summary

-This page covers the following:

-- Step-by-step instructions for installing CSF on a bare-metal or generic server without a control panel.
-- Guidance for downloading and extracting CSF for cPanel & WHM environments.
+The following is a summary of what this page explains:

+- [x] How to Download CSF from the official webserver to your workstation.
+- [x] Breakdown of available optional CSF features
+- [x] Troubleshooting help
-- Instructions on this page cover both the `tgz` and `zip` archive, see the note below:
+- [x] Instructions cover both `tgz` and `zip` archive, see the note below:

 ??? note "`.zip` vs `.tgz` format"